Breathe in wonder IN New Brunswick's Parks

 4. FUNDY NATIONAL PARK

 Fundy – it’s not just for summer.
-Snowshoe trails, 18 km (11 mi.) of groomed cross-country ski trails and over 23 km of fat bike trails mean you get to have your breath stolen by the spectacular coastal beauty all winter long.
+Snowshoe trails, 18 km (11 mi.) of groomed cross-country ski trails and over 23 km (14 mi.) of fat bike trails mean you get to have your breath stolen by the spectacular coastal beauty all winter long.
+You can even stay overnight in a yurt, an oTENTik or a rustic cabin.

 Tip: You’ll get great winter photo-ops from the park’s high perch above the coastal fishing village of Alma.